sulaimanalmani/5GDynamicResourceAllocation/README.md

 ## Tips and Tricks

-> Press the Run button in the toolbar or use `Shift + Enter` to execute the code in a cell.
+> Press the Run button in the toolbar or use `Ctrl + Enter` to execute the code in a cell.

 > Double-clicking a markdown cell will reveal its code.
-Press `Shift + Enter` to execute the code in the cell and display the rendered markdown again.
+Press `Ctrl + Enter` to execute the code in the cell and display the rendered markdown again.

 > Use the sidebar on the left to navigate the file structure and explore the dataset.